 Power of Vitamin C ~ 60 Minutes ~

 Never has the medical bias against high-dose vitamin C been so blatantly obvious as it is shown to be in this mainstream media report.
-The 60 Minutes segment shows a man in New Zealand who was as good as “dead” shortly after contracting the H1N1 virus.
+60 Minutes shows a man in New Zealand who was as good as “dead” shortly after contracting the H1N1 virus.
 Watch video

 My Vitamin C Experience